-The past eighteen months have produced global challenges like no other and for our organisation it has been full of uncertainty and tough challenges every single day.
+The past eighteen months have produced global challenges like no other

 During this year and a half, we were driven to the painful and forced requirement of closing the doors to our school, putting on hold or adapting our free aid programs, and facing an uncertain future.
 Sadly, we knew that with the country shutting its borders, the mandated Government lock-downs and quarantine orders, the lives of our children and their families would be drastically affected.